Navigating virtual Back-to-school in 2020: Advice from the TorchLight team

 A little levity goes a long way in stressful situations.
 While preparing for virtual school for 3 elementary aged kiddos the overwhelm and stress levels were pretty high.
 Did we have all schedules loaded into their shared Google calendars correctly?
 Do we know all teacher and child log-in codes?
 Did we have enough internet bandwidth?
 We’ve always been a family that uses humor to connect, to decompress, to lighten the mood.
 So when I found my oldest mid-way through week 2 making his peanut butter sandwich in full costume, it was quite “on brand” and fully needed.
 This stuff is hard.
 Overwhelming.
 Sad.
 Heavy.
 So finding ways and places to be silly can be so important for the whole family.

 This is a tough school year for everyone.
-I definitely have the sweeter end of the deal as a tutor — but I can’t imagine the daily struggles of being a student, teacher, or parent.
 What tutoring has shown me, though, is that we can’t give in.
-We can’t show defeat already.
-These kids need our help to find creative ways to keep them engaged and interested in school.
+These kids need our help to find creative ways to keep them engaged and interested in virtual school.

-I guess this is my call to action — let’s build each other up and make the most of the situation we’ve been handed.
+I guess this is my call to action—let’s build each other up and make the most of the situation we’ve been handed.
 Let’s continue to be positive influences on those around us.
-Maybe with a little can-do attitude and a lot of empathy, we can pull through and make it through this strange school year.

 As the remote working mom of a 15-year-old high school sophomore, I have it much easier than most with younger kids.
 What has worked best for us is making sure he has the tools he needs, giving him a designated quiet space to attend virtual classes (he uses his room), feeding him, and then just kind of staying out of his way.